mosman7/IAC-Ansible/ansible.md

 - Flexible - Can orchestrate the entire application environment no matter where it's deployed
 - Agentless - Do not need to install any other software or firewall ports on the client systems you want to automate, also don't need to set up a seperate management structure.
 - Efficient - You do not need to install any extra software, there's more room for application resources on your server.

+### Blue Green deployment
+- A blue/green deployment is a deployment strategy in which you create two separate, but identical environments.
+One environment (blue) is running the current application version and one environment (green) is running the new application version.
+- When the new environment (green) is ready and tested, traffic is redirected from blue to green.
+If there are any problems then we switch back to blue while we fix these.
+- Reduces downtime